h-thurow/Simple-JNDI/README.md

  <p>You could also put a file named "java:comp.properties" in your root directory or name a directory under your root directory "java:comp".
 But Windows does not like having a : in a filename, so to deal with the : you can use the <code>org.osjava.sj.colon.replace</code> property.
 If, for example, you choose to replace a <code>:</code> with <code>--</code> (ie <code>org.osjava.sj.colon.replace=--</code>), then you will need a file named <code>java--comp.properties</code>, or a directory named <code>java--comp</code> containing a file "env.properties".</p>

+<h3>Context.close() and Context.destroySubcontext()</h3>

+Either methods will recursively destroy every context and dereference all contained objects.
+So when writing JUnit tests, it is good practice to call close() in tearDown() and reinitialize the JNDI environment in setUp() by calling new InitialContext().
+But remember to close your datasources before.

  <h3>Explanatory note</h3>